Voros-Roka/EoS-Patches/README.md

 # EoS-Patches
-Patches for Pokemon Mystery Dungeon: Explorers of Sky for use with Skytemple
+Patches for Pokemon Mystery Dungeon: Explorers of Sky for use with Skytemple.